-Last time we looked at the Puerta del Sol, Malasaña and Chueca neighborhoods.
+Last time we looked at the Puerta del Sol, Malasaña and Chueca neighbourhoods.
 This time, we’re taking an inside look at four more of Madrid’s amazing barrios!

 Metros: Sol, Antón Martín (Lines 1,2,3)

 This title generally refers to the area just east of Plaza Santa Ana and is named after the many important writers who lived here like Cervantes, Quevedo and Lope de Vega.
 You’ll recognize it by the golden quotes set into the pedestrian cobblestone streets, which can be found here and there throughout the neighborhood.
 This area is distinct from Huertas because it’s less of a nightlife area and instead houses, many arts and crafts shops and cultural attractions like historic houses-turned-museums.
 Perhaps best described as laid back, bohemian and artsy, this neighborhood is also home to important artistic venues like Caixa Forum and is a short walk from the Prado and Thyssen Museums.
 It boasts numerous traditional shops like cobblers, silversmiths and instrument craftsmen, and maintains this quaint neighborly feel without compromising its proximity to the comings and goings that make the center of Madrid such an excellent place to live.

 Metros: Sol, Sevilla, Atocha, Tirso de Molina, Antón Martín (Lines 1,2,3)